Skip to main content

 Media Contact: Desa James | Communications Coordinator | 405-744-8626 | desa.james@okstate.edu

-Of the five awards that NASA gives out for their Oklahoma Established Program to Stimulate Competitive Research (EPSCoR) RIG, three went to MAE faculty members.
-Sachan and Avery will conduct their research at Glenn Research Center in Ohio and Zhao will be at Langley and Ames Research centers in Virginia and California, respectively.
+Of the five coveted NASA EPSCoR RIG awards, three have gone to MAE faculty members, highlighting the department’s distinction in the field.
+Sachan and Avery will conduct their research at NASA’s Glenn Research Center in Ohio.
+At the same time, Zhao will work on his project at Langley and Ames Research Centers in Virginia and California, respectively.

-Zhao’s project, “Graphics Processing Unit Computation and Reduced Order Models for Nonlinear Analysis of Advanced Aerospace Structures,” aims to support the United States' commitment to achieving net-zero greenhouse gas emissions from aviation by 2050 while also reducing fuel consumption.
+Zhao’s visionary project, titled “Graphics Processing Unit Computation and Reduced Order Models for Nonlinear Analysis of Advanced Aerospace Structures,” aims to support the United States’ ambitious goal of achieving net-zero greenhouse gas emissions from aviation by 2050.

 “To do this, we’re focusing on designing future civil transport aircraft that use lightweight materials and have long wings,” Zhao said.
 “These long wings, however, can be quite flexible and bend significantly during flight, which presents safety challenges.
 Our research primarily seeks to understand the structural behavior of lightweight and long aircraft wings under various flight conditions.

 “The findings from our research will help design aircraft that are not only environmentally friendly but also safe and fuel-efficient.
-Additionally, our work supports the ongoing development of the X-66 truss-braced wing, which represents the latest advancements in aircraft design.”
+Additionally, our work supports the ongoing development of the X-66 truss-braced wing, representing the latest advancements in aircraft design.”

 “The students involved in this project will learn several new experimental techniques such as fabrication, characterization and property measurements that will create skills helpful in a broad range of technical areas,” Sachan said.

 “Aircraft icing uses a blend of aerodynamics, droplet fluid behavior, sensor development and atmospheric science,” Avery said.
-“Considering these subjects together helps students make logical and engineering connections with their courses and projects.”
+“Considering these subjects together help students make logical and engineering connections with their courses and projects.

 MENUCLOSE